shubh24/shubh24.github.com/_posts/2016-07-05-can-you-beat-federer.md

 Clearly the graph shoots up at Match Point, two sets up -- indicating that I'll win the match 140 times out of the 10K trials.
 This result is very much in accordance with the probability approach that I'd shown above.
 The script for the simulation can be found [here](https://github.com/shubh24/beat-federer/blob/master/simulate.py).

 Yeah, so that's pretty much it!
 Waiting for the results to be announced by FiveThirtyEight!

+Edit : So, apparently I didn't think through the problem carefully -- the correct answer is 2 sets up, 6-0 up in third set's tie-breaker.
+The probability would be around 5.85% while I'd calculated 2.97%.
+Here, have a look at the official [solution](http://fivethirtyeight.com/features/can-you-save-riddler-headquarters-from-laser-larry-please/).

 Find the Github repository [here](github.com/shubh24/beat-federer).